zankzeke/magpie/README.md

 ## How do I learn to use Magpie? ##

-Documentation for Magpie is available on [oqmd.org](http://josquin.northwestern.edu/data-mining/magpie/nightly/doc/).
+Documentation for Magpie is available on [oqmd.org](http://oqmd.org/static/analytics/magpie/doc/)

-LW 7Jan2015: Note, this link currently points to Josquin, not oqmd.org.
-Make sure to change this before making Magpie public.

 ## How do I get Magpie? ##